drbean/edit/tsailin/2019APBR_english_proofing.md

 practices to ensure success of their business model and to build a competitive advantage in the market.

-In contract manufacturing, the OBM model represents a radical change of the role in the existing market from the suppliers to second movers (Chu 2009).
-On the configuration of innovation practices, our results indicate that OBM firms have strong engagement in all production works as well as sustainable organizational management.
-As the latecomers in the existing market, OBM firms have to improve technological innovation capacity and change to high-value-added products, and they also need to strengthen the marketing capabilities to more skilled operation and value-added marketing activities in a competitive market (Eng and Spickett-Jones 2009; Feng-Hsu, Heng-Yih, and Ting-Ling 2008; Wan 2015).
+For contract manufacturers, the OBM model represents a radical change of role from supplier to second mover in an existing market (Chu 2009).
+As for the configuration of innovation practices, our results indicate that OBM firms have strong engagement in all production work as well as in sustainable organizational management.
+As latecomers in an existing market, OBM firms have to improve their technological innovation capacity and develop high-value-added products.
+They also need to strengthen their marketing capabilities to ensure more skilled operations and value-added marketing activities in their competitive markets (Eng and Spickett-Jones 2009; Liu, Liu and Lin 2008; Wan 2015).
-Moreover, the OBM firms also need sustainable organizational management to make sure the run of business activities and to align the dynamic changes in the market (Day 2006; Carayannis, Sindakis, and Walter 2015;
+Moreover, OBM firms also need sustainable organizational management innovation procedures to make sure business activities run smoothly and to align with dynamic changes in the market (Day 2006; Carayannis, Sindakis, and Walter 2015;
 Foss and Saebi 2016).